RocketChat/docs-old/developer-guides/quick-start/README.md

 Note that there is no need to install mongo, nodejs, or npm on the base operating system.

+Development should be performed under a regular user account (not `root`) on Linux.
+There should be no need to run `sudo` at all.

 You may notice build WARNINGs related to _peer dependencies_  or other transitive dependencies.
 They are typically safe to ignore unless you are coding the feature or modules that require them.

 1. Install tools required